-Peak Technologies provides a single source to ensure that all RFID components (hardware, software, process review and redesign, training, documentation, onsite support) are well-integrated into the entire inventory system.
+Peak Technologies provides an end-to-end solution to ensure that all RFID hardware, software, training, documentation, onsite support, and any other components are well-integrated into your entire inventory system.

-As an unbiased RFID consultant working as an extension of your team, our experts observe and point out concepts and approaches that need to be discussed to ensure the success of the project.
+As an unbiased RFID consultant working as an extension of your team, our experts observe and point out concepts and approaches that need to be discussed to ensure the success of the project and keep it cost-effective.
 We place a large emphasis on the design of the system for optimal inventory control.

 Consulting Services / Site Analysis / Statement of Work (SOW)

-- Consult with the customer to understand the business requirements and determine the right technology solution
+- Consult with the customer to understand the business requirements and determine the right technology solutions (RFID, barcode or both)

 - Finalize the detailed scope of the project, including all operational requirements as well as the hardware, software and services to implement that vision